weweb-assets/ww-dialog/AI.md

    - `open`: READ ONLY.
 Open status.
 Access using `variables['element_uid-open']`

 8. **Special Features:**
+   - The `ww-dialog` must always be placed in a ww-div.
+This ww-div must not be hidden or else the dialog will never be displayed.
    - You must put a greater z-index on the content than on the overlay, otherwise the overlay won't show
    - When user wants you to make an element open a dialog, you must remove the existing element and create a dialog with a trigger element that contains the element.
    - Avoid generating a dialog unless the user explicitly asks for it (e.g for dashboards or other examples, just generate a button that does nothing)